-Copper Network news stories
+Copper Network stories

 Copper cabinet phase out to start for Chorus mid-March

 Copper cabinets are soon to be a thing of the past for many Kiwis, with Chorus announcing it will switch off its first copper cabinets in mid-March.

 Vodafone's copper landline network to be axed next year

 10,000 customers are still using its copper phone network, but they will need to move to voice over fibre, wireless, UltraFast HFC, or copper broadband (VoIP).

 Commerce Commission finalises consumer protections for withdrawal of copper phone and broadband services